beehive-lab/Maxine-Jenkins/README.md

 5) Maxine build and run benchmarks in Jenkins:

-	5.1-make a test build (runs helloworld)
+	5.1) make a test build (runs helloworld)

-	5.2-if all ok go to .jenkins/Workspace/MaxineBench and create the Benchmarks folder
+	5.2) if all ok go to .jenkins/Workspace/MaxineBench and create the Benchmarks folder

-	5.3-place inside the SPECjvm2008.zip and dacapo-9.12-bach.jar
+	5.3) place inside the SPECjvm2008.zip and dacapo-9.12-bach.jar

-	5.4-then configure the build : 	comment 	mx helloworld uncomment	export BENCHDIR=$WORKSPACE/Benchmarks
+	5.4) then configure the build : 	comment 	mx helloworld uncomment	export BENCHDIR=$WORKSPACE/Benchmarks
 												export SPECJVM98_ZIP=$BENCHDIR/SPECjvm2008.jar
 												export DACAPOBACH_JAR=$BENCHDIR/dacapo-9.12-bach.jar